Arthur Capper/Carrollsburg

-Arthur Capper/Carrollsburg was a housing project on Capitol Hill in Southeast Washington, D.C., bounded by Virginia Avenue, M Street, 2nd Street, and 5th Street, SE.
-Arthur Capper was known to the residents as "Capers."
-First built in 1958, the project consisted of the Arthur Capper Senior, Arthur Capper Family, and Carrollsburg Family developments, and housed 707 households.
-The project's architect was Hilyard Robinson.
-It was named for Kansas Senator Arthur Capper who, as chair of the District of Columbia Committee, helped create the first housing authority in D.C.
+Arthur Capper/Carrollsburg was a public housing project located in the Capitol Hill neighborhood of Southeast Washington, D.C.
+Popularly known to its residents as "Capers", the housing project was bound by Virginia Avenue, M Street, 2nd Street, and 5th Street, SE.

+First built in 1958 under the direction of architect Hilyard Robinson, it was named after Kansas Senator Arthur Capper, who, as District of Columbia Committee, helped create the first housing authority in Washington, D.C.

+The project consisted of the Arthur Capper Senior, Arthur Capper Family, and Carrollsburg Family developments.
+The project altogether housed 707 households.
+Beginning in 2000, the buildings became subject to demolition as part of the city's redevelopment efforts.

 Social and cultural life

 The Arthur Capper/Carrollsburg project was well known for its sports teams, including the semi-pro football team Washington Stonewalls which was founded in 1946 by Ben Wright.
 By 1995, the team was recognized as the oldest "continuously operating" semi-pro football team in the United States.
 The team's first coach was Richard Perry and notable former players include former Major League Baseball player Maury Wills and Luke C. Moore, a DC Superior Court judge for whom a D.C.
 Public School is named.

 The Arthur Capper Recreation Center was the team's practice field and where the team sometimes hosted teams from other predominately black neighborhoods in Washington, DC as well as teams from different states.

 The Arthur Capper/Carrollsburg community was also known for musical groups and the Arthur Capper Recreation Center.
 In 1970, the Martin Luther King Jr. Food Cooperative was opened and operated by and for the residents.
 One of the prominent leaders was Beatrice Gray.

 While it was officially named after Senator Arthur Capper, its nickname, "Capers," likely referred to Helen T. Capers.
 Helen T. Capers was the playground coordinator for decades at the Lincoln Playground located at 6th and L Streets, SE.